AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 - [ ] definition: is the pattern fully documented in its `.md` file?
 Is it obvious from looking at the pattern what its purpose is and how it should be used?

 #### Rules for naming:
-- Keep it vague.
-Add a good and bad example here.
-- Keep it conversational/human readable.
-Add a good and bad example here.
+- Pattern names should be vague human-readable descriptions of the component.
+Generally, we should attempt to use the same plain language that the business would use when that language is not used in a different way elsewhere. (e.g. Don't say refer to a component as a "module" because that word has other meaning in the scope of these projects.)
+- Good: `ama__breadcrumbs`
+- Bad: `list--ordered--wayfinder`

 #### Naming pattern variants
-- Variants of patterns with the same data model should be pseudopatterns.
+- Variants of patterns with the same data model should be pseudo patterns.
 Add docs from code_conventions.md here.
 - Variants should be named “[base item] as [variant]” (e.g. "Header as overlay" or "Button as Secondary Color")
 - Icons should have "icon" in the pattern name.
-- ATTN folks working on the styleguide (AMA-style-guide) – a .json file needs to accompany an element, and

 ### Documenting patterns
 - We will create a template for the markdown files for SG2